How to improve employee morale and job satisfaction (Importance of employee morale):

 The number one cause of employee morale problems is … you guessed it… some kind of leadership problem.
 Since most employees know that criticizing the boss does not put them on the road to promotion, managers should start with a look in the mirror and ask for feedback from employees.

 Many business owners think boosting employee morale is as easy as offering giveaways, bonuses and salary increases.
-These ideas are good for the short term but don’t acknowledge the basic truth of improved morale, building and sustaining a satisfying and rewarding work experience.
-Things like BBQ’s, flowers and doughnuts may help for a day or two, but can’t sustain morale and no salary figure can compensate for low morale.
-These ideas should be viewed as a natural result of a satisfying work experience.
+These ideas are good for the short term but don’t acknowledge the basic truth of improved employee morale, building and sustaining a satisfying and rewarding work experience.
+Things like BBQ’s, flowers and doughnuts may help for a day or two, but can’t sustain employee morale and no salary figure can compensate for low employee morale.
+These ideas should be viewed as a natural result of satisfying work experience.
 In other words, we’re at a BBQ because we want to be, not because we have to be.

 For many small businesses, one of the most powerful elements in achieving success is teamwork.
 Successful teams can challenge and motivate employees to learn, grow, and invest in the success of your company.
 They also make for happier employees and bolster retention rates.
 When you lose that sense of teamwork, the workplace can become a swamp of egos, negativity, sluggish performance and disgruntled employees.
+Download Business plan sample

 In addition to understanding the company, employees also need to understand the employers’ expectations in order to be productive.
 In other words, establish a mutual understanding of responsibilities and priorities with each employee beginning with a job description.
 An employee who knows exactly what is expected will perform more productively.

 Your employees will spend nearly one-third of their life at work, so creating a work environment addresses to the needs of employees is critical.
 In most cases, the result will be happier employees that willingly contribute to your successful company.
+Wise business plans and professional writers have carefully written business plans.